 How Does CBN Occur?

-Unlike CBD, which occurs as a by-product of CBDA, CBN occurs when THC breaks down.
+Unlike CBD, whose precursor is CBDA, CBN occurs when THC breaks down.
 This process happens naturally over time as a result of air, heat or light exposure.

 While newly cured hemp and cannabis strains won’t contain a high concentration of CBN, the potency will inevitably increase over time.
 Therefore CBN is usually the most potent in older, more mature hemp or cannabis strains.